spire-labs/self-pylon-demo/README.md

 ### Minting Issues

 **If minting fails, check**:
-1. **Attestation completed on Celo**: Complete the attestation process using attest-web first
+1. **Attestation completed on Celo**: Complete the attestation process using frontend first
 2. **Connected to correct network**: Ensure your wallet is connected to Pylon (chain ID 2139)
 3. **Settlement proxy deployed**: The SettlementForwardingProxy must be deployed on Pylon
 4. **Cross-chain read working**: The settlement mechanism must be able to read from Celo